-Members of the County College of Morris community, including faculty, staff, and students, are expected to report concerning behavior immediately.
+Members of the County College of Morris community, including faculty, staff, and students, are expected to report concerning and threatening behavior immediately.
 Community responsibility and engagement in the reporting process enhances campus safety and the ability to effectively respond to potentially dangerous situations.

-Community members should report violent, any concerning behavior by completing the anonymous Public Safety Online Confidential Reporting System or by contacting one or more of the following individuals or offices:
+Community members should report violent, potentially violent, and threatening behavior by completing the anonymous Public Safety Online Confidential Reporting System or by contacting one or more of the following individuals or offices: